schematicfission/proposal/README.md

 had typos that were corrupting various aggregation results?
 Suddenly, the team’s simple task of trying to merge and aggregate their data with some analysis tool becomes much more complicated.

+To deal with this, many analysts spend a significant amount writing various scripts to transform multiple data sources into one standard.
+This “data wrangling” often requires manual transformations of columns and rows, correcting individual values, and aggregating data from multiple sources with different layout.
+Fortunately, two applications were created to aid this process
+along: Stanford’s Data Wrangler and Google’s Open Refine.
+Although both projects have been developed with a similar goal of a visual and intuitive interface for data wrangling, they create a short-term but not scalable solution.
+Both Data Wrangler and Open Refine export their “wrangled” result as one massive CSV file.
+This is fine for small-scale individual tasks, but this does not scale in the way that the modern world demands that data scale.
+Our project will take this output CSV and transform it into a specifiably normalized SQL relational database.
+This transformation will allow the user all of the well-known benefits of a relational database management system, such as referential integrity, data consistency, and easier compatibility with analysis tools.
+Our project aims to provide data analysts with the ultimate tool for normalization of structured but unwrangled data.